HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

-# What's new in CF231
+# What's new in CF233

-The following features and updates are available to customers installing HCL Digital Experience (DX) Container Update CF231 on supported platforms:
+The following features and updates are available to customers installing HCL Digital Experience (DX) Container Update CF233 on supported platforms:

 **All Digital Experience Versions (8.5, 9.0, 9.5)**

 - Blueprint updates
-- DXClient - Create and deploy Script Applications using the `create-dx-script-app` tool
 - My HCLSoftware delivery portal
 - New How-to articles now available